 ‘Sorry you can’t.
 Your ticket is non-transferable, and the next SAA flight is via Rio on Friday’.
 The old man had paid for my ticket on his shiny new Barclaycard and had put it over 12 months, so one last payment was still outstanding.

 Ooh shit, four days in NY with no money.
-Well, about $25.
-I got $25 a month ‘allowance’ in Apache from the Rotary club.
+Well, about $19.
+I got a $25 a month allowance in Apache from the Rotary club.
 Seventeen South African Diederiks Ront it was back then.
 And sixty cents.
-(R1 = $1.42)
+R1 was worth $1.42 – how times have changed if you’re reading this in 2020!

-I put my suitcase – see pic below – in a locker, put a quarter in the slot and take the key.
+I put my suitcase in a locker, put a quarter in the slot and take the key.

 Hop on a bus to Grand Central Station in Manhattan to look for the SAA office / kantoor.
-‘That’ll be $2’.
+‘That’ll be $2’ says the bus conductor.

 At the SAA office / kantoor I get, ‘Sorry, can’t help’.
 Hey asseblief man!
 ‘OK, we’ll try’.